 Scholarly Commons Citation

 Aiken, Jane H., "AIDS - Pushing the Limits of Scientific and Legal Thought" (1986).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1426.
+1426.